Kurami32/Arch-Installation-Guide/README.md

 > Arch Linux Installation guide by `kurami` on 2025-05-15.

 ![Arch](assets/ArchLinux.jpg)

- **Arch Linux** is an veery good Linux distro for a hands-on, daily use system when you are curious and motivated (you like tinkering)

  Below is how I install Arch following the [Arch's installation guide](https://wiki.archlinux.org/title/Installation_guide) and the choices I do when installing a minimal Arch environment with: